JoanaMota/Bin-picking/README.md

 generate a point cloud of the objects, and a 1D laser sensor to correctly determinate the exact distance to the grasping point.

-You can find more information about the full process to develop this project in [My Master's Thesis Blog](https://joanamota.github.io)
+More information on the full process taken to develop this project in [My Master's Thesis Blog](https://joanamota.github.io)

 ![](images/eggsFast.gif)